-(1) MWRA tests for cadmium and mercury are more sensitive than the EPA-set levels of detection and reporting.
-For cadmium any level below 1.0 ug/L and for mercury any level below 0.2 ug/L are under the EPA minimum detection limits.
-MWRA will continue to report any result below these detection limits here in the monthly report but will follow EPA reporting requirements (2) MWRA water is considered soft.
+(1) Due to MWRA lab equipment having higher sensitivity, MWRA's tests for several parameters are more sensitive than the EPA-set levels of detection and reporting.
+For example, the EPA minimum detection limit for cadmium is 1 ug/L and 0.2 ug/L for mercury, and MWRA lab tests and reports at lower than these detection limits.

+(2) MWRA water is considered soft.
 Water is measured by hardness - which is the amount of dissolved minerals in the water.
 MWRA water has a hardness of about 15-20 mg/l or about 1 grain/gallon (1 grain/gallon = 17.1 mg/L).
 For comparison, hard water would have greater than 75 mg/l hardness.